zacholbur/IS-477-Group-Project/README.md

 **Software Dependencies:** There is a requirements.txt file in our root directory that contains all software dependencies.
 This requirements.txt file is called on during our automated workflow.

 **Results:** Our results can be found at this [link](https://uofi.box.com/s/3xwnbbr2sybu0wjdhbgxqfzz4rng4ba8).
-Additionally, results are stored in the results folder, but this path is included in the .gitignore and will not be carried over.
-As a result, once obtained using the link, please place the results in a folder titles "results", just as it appears in our repository.
+Additionally, results are stored in the results folder of the repo for the sake of populating key graphics in the findings section of this report.
+Once obtained using the link, you may replace our files in the results folder with the ones from the link.

 ### Reproduction Instructions
 As stated above, to reproduce our results, users should navigate to  “workflow/7_automated_reproducing.ipynb” and carry out the follow steps: